hphelion/documentation/bindings.fog.object-storage.md

         sd = conn.shared_directories.get(mydir.public_url)
         sd.destroy

-###Sychronize containers across regions### {#SychronizeContainersModelLayer}
+###Synchronize containers across regions### {#SynchronizeContainersModelLayer}

-Container sync creates a one-way association between containers to sync objects.
-The syncing operation is performed by a background process on the container server.
-A one-time setup is required to set the metadata on the containers for syncing.
+Synchronizing containers creates a one-way association from containers to the sync objects.
+The sync operation is performed by a background process on the container server.
+You must perform a one-time setup to set the metadata on the containers for syncing.

-1. One-Way sync of containers (from source to target only)
+1. One-Way sync of containers (from source to target only):

         # create source and target containers
         conn.directories.create(:key => 'imp_stuff')